-In addition to the above medical device advancements, the Company continues to make progress in developing its product candidates:
+In addition to the above medical device advancements, the Company continues to make progress in development of our product candidates:

-RTG-2023 for the treatment of dry age-related macular degeneration (dry AMD); and
+- 1. RTG-2023 for the treatment of dry age-related macular degeneration (dry AMD); and - 2.
 RTG-2024 for the treatment of Alzheimer's syndrome dementia.